 You can borrow up to the combined HELP loan limit to pay your tuition fees.
 This includes all FEE-HELP, VET FEE-HELP and VET Student Loans and any HECS-HELP loans incurred from 1 January 2020.

 Once you begin using your HELP loan limit, the amount of HELP you have left to borrow is known as your available 'HELP balance'.

-For 2021, the HELP loan limit will be $108,232.
-If you plan to study medicine, dentistry or veterinary science leading to initial registration, or eligible aviation courses the HELP loan limit will be $155,448.
+For 2021, the HELP loan limit is $108,232.
+If you plan to study medicine, dentistry or veterinary science leading to initial registration, or eligible aviation courses the HELP loan limit is $155,448.